lazarocoder/HyperLegender-GOlang-test/README.md

 ```

-## Deploying test env in v2.2
+## Deploying test env:

-After installing, use the script `./startDev.sh` in the root folder to start the development environment.
-It will
+After installing, you must use the script `./startDev.sh` in the root folder to start the development environment.
-start all components of the project with 3 organizations.
+It will start all components of the project with (3) organizations.

-If you want to deploy with 1 organization, run the command `./startDev.sh -n 1`.
+To deploy with 1 organization, run the command `./startDev.sh -n 1`.

-To apply chaincode changes, run `$ ./upgradeCC2.sh <version> <sequence>` with a version higher than the current one (starts with 0.1).
-Append `-n 1` to the command if running with 1 organization.

-To apply CC API changes, run `$ ./reloadCCAPI.sh`.

 ## Automated tryout and test